corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 When choosing a batch size, consider the following trade-offs:

 * Larger batches reduce the per-batch overhead (queries, database transaction commits, progress bookkeeping) and generally increase throughput, at the cost of higher memory usage on the node, as each batch is held in memory while it is processed.
-* A stop request (`StopFlow`) takes effect on a batch boundary — the batch currently being processed always runs to completion.
+* A stop request — whether issued via the internal `StopFlow` building block or by `ProcessAllPendingFlow` reaching its time limit — takes effect on a batch boundary — the batch currently being processed always runs to completion.
 Very large batch sizes therefore make stopping the archiving process less responsive.
 * The default of 1,000 is a good starting point for most deployments.
 If you change it, benchmark against a representative copy of your data before using the new value in production.

 In addition, the `importer.batch.size` configuration parameter (default: 1,000) controls the import of snapshots: snapshots containing up to this many transactions are deserialized using the parallel importer, while larger snapshots fall back to a sequential import to bound memory usage.